Incede/cryptoticket/guide.md

 `logic.js` -> consists of all the logic to interact with the deployed cryptoticketsales contract on the network.

-`deploy.js` -> It will take the compiled contract cryptoticketsales.json and deploy the contract to the network.
+`deploy.js` -> Takes compiled contract `cryptoticketsales.json` and deploys it to the network.
 Initial sale price for 1 crypto ticket is 1000 wei

 # Server